-For students who do take the examination in one or more of the WPI humanities areas and score a 4 or 5, the university will award advanced placement credit for one course per examination toward the humanities requirement.
-Soon after arriving on campus, students receiving such credit must speak with an appropriate humanities department advisor about how this credit may be integrated into a thematic program of studies leading to fulfillment of the WPI humanities requirement.
+For students who do take the examination in one or more of the WPI humanities areas and score a 4 or 5, the university will award a maximum of one advanced placement credit (1/3 unit) toward the humanities requirement.
+A score of 4 of 5 on additional humanities AP exams can be counted toward general elective credit only.

 Advanced placement in computer science can be earned by scoring a 4 or 5 on the CS exam.
 Credit for CS 1000 is granted for the A computer science exam; credit for an additional 1000-level course is granted for a score of 4 or 5 on the AB exam.

 Students who pass the advanced placement test in Biology, Chemistry or Physics B with a 4 or 5 will be awarded 1/3 unit of advanced placement credit.
 This credit will show on the transcript as "L".
 For students who score 4 or 5 in Physics C (Mechanics) will be awarded 1/3 credit in Physics 1110/ 1111.
 Students who score 4 or 5 in Physics C (Electricity and Magnetism) will be awarded 1/3 advanced placement credit for Physics 1120/1121.
 For those students who pass Physics B will be awarded 1/3 credit in Physics 1000.